 Cham pottery is a unique cultural feature that is still preserved today.
 Currently, the Cham pottery craft is still preserved in two localities, Ninh Thuan and Binh Thuan .
 However, the most famous is still Bau Truc pottery village (Ninh Thuan).

-In 2017, the Ministry of Culture, Sports and Tourism recognized the traditional art of Bau Truc pottery as a national intangible cultural heritage.
-In November 2022, the art of Cham pottery was included by UNESCO in the list of intangible cultural heritage in need of urgent protection.
+In 2017, the Ministry of Culture, Sports and Tourism recognized Bau Truc traditional pottery art as a national intangible cultural heritage.
+In November 2022, Cham pottery art was included by UNESCO in the list of intangible cultural heritage in need of urgent protection.

 The characteristic of Bau Truc pottery is that the manufacturing process does not use a turntable, but the artisans will use their hands to move around to create the shape.
-Artisans at Bau Truc Pottery Cooperative (Phuoc Dan town, Ninh Phuoc district) said that the way to create pottery products is "hand-made, rotated with the buttocks", without any machinery involved from the stage of kneading the clay until the pottery is out of the kiln.
+Artisans at Bau Truc pottery cooperative (Phuoc Dan town, Ninh Phuoc district) said that the way to create pottery products is "hand-made, rotated by the buttocks", without any machinery involved from the stage of kneading the clay until the pottery is out of the kiln.

-The raw material used for Bau Truc pottery is clay mined from the banks of the Quao River, which is flexible, smooth and has many other special characteristics.
-The pottery firing process lasts from 6 to 10 hours depending on the thickness and uses an open-air kiln, the kiln fuel includes firewood and straw.
+The raw material used for Bau Truc pottery is clay mined from the banks of the Quao River, which has plasticity, smoothness and many other special characteristics.
+The pottery firing process lasts from 6 to 10 hours depending on the thickness and uses an open-air kiln, fuel for the kiln includes firewood and straw.

 “From the past until now, people have been attached to pottery.
-It is the pottery profession that has helped many Cham families in Ninh Thuan have food, clothes and a stable income,” said Ms. Truong Thi Gach (80 years old), an artisan in Bau Truc pottery village.
+The pottery profession has helped many Cham families in Ninh Thuan have food, clothes and a stable income,” said Mrs. Truong Thi Gach (80 years old) - an artisan in Bau Truc pottery village.

-Mr. Gach is one of the oldest artisans in Bau Truc pottery cooperative who is still keeping the profession.
+Mr. Gach is one of the oldest artisans in Bau Truc pottery cooperative who still maintains the profession.
 His main job is to demonstrate the pottery making process to tourists and locals when they come to visit and learn about Bau Truc pottery.
-Despite his old age, when he starts working, his hands still rhythmically follow each rotation of the skilled craftsman, the products he makes are highly appreciated.
+Despite his old age, his hands still rhythmically follow the rotation of a skilled craftsman when he starts working, and the products he makes are highly appreciated.

 Sharing about her profession, Ms. Gach said that since she was a girl, her mother taught her how to make handmade pottery.
 By the age of 20, she had mastered the craft.
-“In the past, boys worked in the fields and worked the land, while girls learned how to make pottery.
+“In the past, boys worked in the fields, working the land, and girls learned how to make pottery.
 After nearly 60 years in the profession, Ms. Gach seems to have experienced all the emotions with pottery.

-“During the day, I work, and at night, I have to think about how to create a beautiful work.
+“During the day, I work, and at night I have to think about how to create a beautiful work of art.
 How to put soul into the product, that is the difficulty.
-Until now, my joy is that I still have the health to make pottery, to pass on the craft to my children and grandchildren to preserve the quintessence of my people,” Ms. Gach shared more.
+Until now, my joy is that I still have the health to make pottery, to pass on the craft to my children and grandchildren to preserve the quintessence of my people,” Ms. Gach added.

 Similarly, with over 30 years of experience in the pottery profession, Ms. Dang Thi Lieu (60 years old) said that making a piece of pottery is easy, but making a unique product that meets customer needs is increasingly difficult.

-“Without determination and perseverance, it is impossible to do.
-Many times, when the product is formed, but it does not look pleasing to the eye, we flatten it and knead the clay to do it again.
-We only stop when we find it beautiful and satisfactory.
+“If you don’t have determination and perseverance, you can’t do it.
+Many times, when the product is formed, but it doesn’t look good, you flatten it and knead it to make it again.
+You only stop when you find it beautiful and satisfactory.
 Ninh Thuan Cham pottery is made entirely by hand, without molds, so each product has its own unique characteristics,” said Ms. Lieu.

 "Currently, Bau Truc Pottery Cooperative helps many people have a stable income of 4-5 million VND/month," said Mr. Ngoc.